sarthou/CAS_SIEC/OS_linux/README.md

 To use the Cross-Compilation SDK for Windows, we tried to developp the same image based on the branch Rocko.
 Using this branch, the SDK worked, but the DHCP server was not working anymore.
 If you decide to use the branch Rocko, you should consider fixing this issue.
 It might be due to the dnsmasq recipe and configuration files.

+# Login on the raspberry Pi :

+Login : root

+password : root

+ssh root@192.168.1.20

+Depending on the branch you use, your ethernet interface could need a 192.168.1.0/24 static address, because the DHCP server of the raspberry Pi might not be working.

 # First boot :

 After the first boot, you should run the script RUN_ON_FIRST_BOOT.sh